 Hornby M10 GMC Tank Destroyer

-Only 3 items in stock at third-party supplier
+Only 3 pieces in stock at third-party supplier

 Product details

-The American M10 tank destroyer served during World War II.
-After the US entry into the war and the formation of the Tank Destroyer Force, a suitable vehicle was needed to equip the new battalions.
-By November 1941, the Army requested a vehicle with a gun in a fully rotating turret after previous models were criticized for being poorly designed.
-The prototype of the M10 was developed in early 1942 and was delivered in April of that year.
+The American M10 tank destroyer served in World War II.
+After the United States entered the war and the formation of the tank destroyer force, a suitable vehicle was needed to equip the new battalions.
+By November 1941, the Army requested a vehicle with a gun in a fully rotating turret, following criticism of earlier models due to their poor design.
+The prototype of the M10 was developed in early 1942 and delivered in April of the same year.

-After requested changes to the hull and turret, the modified version was readied for production in June 1943, appearing as the 3-inch Gun Motor Carriage M10.
-It mounted a 3-inch (76.2 mm) Gun M7 in a rotating turret on a modified M4A2 Sherman tank chassis.
+After requested changes to the chassis and turret, the modified version was prepared for production in June 1943 and appeared as the 3-inch Gun Motor Carriage M10.
+It was equipped with a 3-inch (76.2 mm) M7 gun in a rotating turret mounted on a modified M4A2 Sherman tank chassis.
 Production ran from September 1942 to December 1943.
 The M10 was numerically the most important U.S. tank destroyer of World War II.

-It combined thin but sloped armor with the M4 Sherman's reliable drivetrain and a reasonably potent anti-tank weapon mounted in an open-topped turret.
-Despite its obsolescence in the face of more powerful German tanks like the Panther and the introduction of more powerful and better-designed types as replacements, the M10 remained in service until the end of the war.
+It combined thin but sloped armor with the reliable drivetrain of the M4 Shermans and a reasonably powerful anti-tank weapon mounted in an open turret.
+Despite its obsolescence in the face of more powerful German tanks like the Panther and the introduction of more capable and better-designed types as replacements, the M10 remained in service until the end of the war.

 model type | Tank kit |